Tackling illegal trade

 As with all other regulations, we put all our efforts into complying with these obligations, while limiting any negative impact on our business operations.
 We also firmly believe that the fight against illicit trade can only be effective if measures such as Track and Trace are implemented along with proper enforcement by authorities and sanctions for those involved in illegal trade.
 Governments must also implement further measures to address products which will, by nature, escape those obligations, such as counterfeits or illicit whites*.

 - * ‘Illicit whites’ refer to tobacco products manufactured legitimately but without any product flow control measures afterwards, and smuggled and sold in another market.

 A global response to illicit trade

-One of the main requirements is that the Parties must implement a Track and Trace regime by 2023 (for cigarettes) and by 2028 (for all other tobacco products).
+One of the main requirements is that the Parties must implement a Track and Trace system within 5 years for cigarettes and within 10 years for all other tobacco products respectively after the entry into force of the Protocol for them.
 In order for this regime to be effective, we support the implementation of an architecture based on ‘open standards’ and interoperability for every actor in the supply chain, while taking into account existing systems such as the new EU-wide Track and Trace system.

 Taking the fight to the digital world

-Our project to tackle internet-based crime is well established and continues to make progress, through the takedown of links and social media posts which illegally advertise our products.
+Our projects to tackle internet-based crime are well established and continue to make progress, through the removal of links and social media posts such as Facebook which illegally advertise our products, or their counterfeits.

-We also identify those using social media sites to offer larger volumes and following ‘test purchases’ of the JT Group products, we supply law enforcement with the evidence to take action.
-We have also taken the opportunity, in the U.K., to convict other Facebook sellers through private prosecutions.
+We also identify criminal gangs using social media sites which offer larger volumes.
+In addition, following ‘test purchases’ of the JT Group products, we supply law enforcement with the evidence needed to take action.

 Read more about how we tackle the illegal tobacco trade online.